gustafla/linux_demo/README.md

 ## Overview of libraries and code

-We will use the industry-standard [SDL2](https://www.libsdl.org/) library as a base for audio output, keyboard (quit-button), windowing and OpenGL context creation.
+We use the industry-standard [SDL2](https://www.libsdl.org/) library as a base for audio output, keyboard (quit-button), windowing and OpenGL context creation.

-[OpenGL](https://docs.gl) along with your graphics card drivers will do the heavy lifting for rendering your demo.
+[OpenGL](https://docs.gl) along with your graphics card drivers does the heavy lifting for rendering your demo.

 [stb_vorbis](https://github.com/nothings/stb/blob/master/stb_vorbis.c)
-is a single C source file audio codec library for OGG Vorbis, which we use to avoid having to release a huge uncompressed audio file.
+is a single C source file audio codec library for OGG Vorbis, which we use to avoid having to release a huge file with uncompressed audio.

 And finally, [rocket](https://rocket.github.io/) is a sync tracker along with a library to edit your demo's synchronization with music without having to change code and recompile.

 The [`src/`](src/) directory contains about 1000 lines of commented (WIP) C code, which you can read starting from any file.